Pingid/schematizr/README.md

 # schematizr
-Schematisr is a functional library which converts deeply nested JSON to a schema which is easily editable.
+Schematisr is a lightweight library designed to help you modify deeply nested json.
+The api is purposely small, each function is curried making it easy to extend the library with functions more spesific to your project.

 ## Installation